digint/btrbk/README.md

         target send-receive  /mnt/btr_backup/my-laptop.com

-If the server runs btrbk with this config, the latest snapshot (which is *always* transferred) as well as 10 weeklies and all monthlies are received from 192.168.0.42.
+If the server runs btrbk with this config, the latest snapshot (which is *always* transferred), 10 weeklies and all monthlies are received from 192.168.0.42.
 The source filesystem is never altered because of `snapshot_preserve_daily all`.

 Setting up SSH
 ==============

-Since btrbk needs root access on the remote side, it is *very advisable* to take all security precautions you can.
+Since btrbk needs root access on the remote side, it is *very advisable* to take all the security precautions you can.
 Usually backups are generated periodically without user interaction, so it is not possible to protect your ssh key with a password.
-The steps below shall give you hints on how to secure your ssh server for a backup scenario.
+The steps below will give you hints on how to secure your ssh server for a backup scenario.

 btrbk provides a little shell script called "ssh_filter_btrbk.sh",